TevinStuurland/NS-Stories/README.md

 # ReadTheMood
-School project to create a website that displays storoies.
+School project to create a website that displays stories.